DiraGeoSystems/websiteOZ/README.md

 - need empty file *docs/.nojekyll* to disable Jekyll
 - turned on “Enforce HTTPS”: HTTP requests get a 301 (permanent redirect) to HTTPS; good
-- configured the custom subdomain `www.dirageosystems.ch` and the custom apex domain `dirageosystems.ch`; a DNS CNAME record points `www.dirageosystems.ch` to `dirageosystems.github.io` and several DNS A records point `dirageosystems.github.io` to the GitHub servers
+- configured the custom subdomain `www.dirageosystems.com.au` and the custom apex domain `dirageosystems.com.au`; a DNS CNAME record points `www.dirageosystems.com.au` to `dirageosystems.github.io` and several DNS A records point `dirageosystems.github.io` to the GitHub servers
 - read the GitHub Pages docs about custom domains